trustedanalytics/atk/doc/source/ds_apir.rst

     code file** as the |UDF| or available in the server's installed Python libraries.
-    The serialization technique to get the code distributed throughout the cluster will only serialize dependencies in the same Python module (in other words, file) right now.
+    The serialization technique to get the code distributed throughout the cluster will serialize dependencies only in the same Python module (in other words, file.)
 #.
 Simplicity:
     Stay within the intended simple context of the given command, like a row operation.